ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 #### String Literals

-* A double quoted string is a C style string literal
+* A double quoted string is a C style string literal.
-  * the usual simple C escape sequences are supported
+  * The usual simple C escape sequences are supported.
-  * the \xNN form for embedded hex characters is supported, however
+  * The \xNN form for embedded hex characters is supported, however.
-  * the \0NNN octal form is not supported, and
+  * The \0NNN octal form is not supported, and.
-  * embedded nulls in string literals (\0 or \0x00) are not supported (you must use blobs in such cases)
+  * Embedded nulls in string literals (\0 or \0x00) are not supported (you must use blobs in such cases).
-* A single quoted string is a SQL style string literal
+* A single quoted string is a SQL style string literal.
-  * No escape sequences are supported other than `''` to indicate a single quote character (this is just like normal SQLite)
+  * No escape sequences are supported other than `''` to indicate a single quote character (this is just like normal SQLite).
-* A sequence of single or double quoted strings separated by whitespace such as "xx" 'yy' "zz" which are concatenated to make one literal
+* A sequence of single or double quoted strings separated by whitespace such as "xx" 'yy' "zz" which are concatenated to make one literal.
-* The sequence @FILE("some_string") is a special string literal
+* The sequence @FILE("some_string") is a special string literal.
-  * the value of this literal is the path of the current compiland starting at the letters in `some_string`, or
-  * the entire path of the current compiland if `some_string` does not occur in the path
+  * The value of this literal is the path of the current compiland starting at the letters in `some_string`, or, the entire path of the current compiland if `some_string` does not occur in the path.
-  * the purpose of the `@FILE` construct is to provide a partial path to a file for diagnostics that is consistent even if the file is built in various different root paths on different build machines
+  * The purpose of the `@FILE` construct is to provide a partial path to a file for diagnostics that is consistent even if the file is built in various different root paths on different build machines.

 #### Blob Literals

-* SQLite Blob literals are supported in SQL contexts (i.e. where they will be processed by SQLite), CQL produces an error if you attempt to use a blob literal in a loose expression
+* SQLite Blob literals are supported in SQL contexts (i.e., where they will be processed by SQLite).
+CQL produces an error if you attempt to use a blob literal in a loose expression.

 #### Numeric Literals

-* All numeric literals are considered to be positive; negative numbers are actually a positive literal combined with unary minus (the negation operator)
+* All numeric literals are considered to be positive; negative numbers are actually a positive literal combined with unary minus (the negation operator).
-* Base 10 and hexadecimal literals are supported
+* Base 10 and hexadecimal literals are supported.
-* Literals with a decimal point are of type `REAL` and stored as the C type `double`
+* Literals with a decimal point are of type `REAL` and stored as the C type `double`.
-* Literals that can fit in a signed integer without loss, and do not end in the letter `L` are integer literals
+* Literals that can fit in a signed integer without loss and do not end in the letter `L` are integer literals.
-* Larger literals, or those ending with the letter `L` are long integer literals.
+* Larger literals, or those ending with the letter `L`, are long integer literals.
-* Literals that begin with 0x are interpreted as hex
+* Literals that begin with 0x are interpreted as hex.

 Examples: